motion/orbit/notes/beliefs.md

   - also he mentioned this could be because he hasn't seen the product
 - They are building a sort of data warehouse thing
 - Mentioned he couldn't use it on work laptop due to extreme security, but off hand and ran out of time

+# Aug 7th

+Talked to Patrick Gray

+- His diff in excitement between July and Now is 2 orders of magnitude at least
+- Thought we had no vision before, thinks this is one of the best now
+- He's especially resonant on:
+  - Private internal tooling
+  - Making it "feel like Minority Report"
+- Upweight:
+  - ++++ User experience and feeling of control